Redeeming December 25: A Biblical Investigation of Christs Birth

 At the end of the day, here’s what matters: Without the incarnation, there is no cross.
 Without the cross, there is no resurrection.
 Without the resurrection, there is no redemption.

-The miracle we celebrate isn’lose sight of this truth: The Word became flesh and dwelt among us.
+Whether you choose to mark December 25 or not, never lose sight of this truth: The Word became flesh and dwelt among us.
 And because He did, we who believe in His death, burial, and resurrection have eternal life.

 That’s worth celebrating every single day of the year.